andreasabel/inCode/entry/functor-combinatorpedia.md

     where you want a giant infinite sparse array of `f a`s, each at a given position, with many gaps between them.

-    The induced semigroupoidal functor requires an extra "flag" because of some of the quirks of the definition of semigroupoidal functor: It's a `Steps`, but also with a boolean flag telling you if it was made using `inject` or some other method.
+    I've skipped over the the induced semigroupoidal functor, which is `ComposeT Flagged Steps`; it requires an extra boolean "flag" because of some of the quirks of nonemptiness.
+I feel it is even less useful than `Steps`.

 #### LeftF / RightF